dbos-inc/dbos-docs/docs/python/reference/task_queues.md

 **Parameters:**
 - `name`: The name of the queue.
 Must be unique among all your queues.
-- `concurrency`: The maximum number of tasks from this queue that may run concurrently.
+- `concurrency`: The maximum number of functions from this queue that may run concurrently.
 This concurrency limit is global across all DBOS processes using this queue.
-If not provided, any number of tasks may run concurrently.
+If not provided, any number of functions may run concurrently.

 ### enqueue